deeppavlov/chatsky/docs/source/user_guides/basic_conceptions.rst

 * The ``RESPONSE`` field specifies the response that the dialog agent gives to the user in the current turn.

 * The ``TRANSITIONS`` field specifies the edges of the dialog graph that link the dialog states.
-  This is a dictionary that maps labels of other nodes to conditions, i.e. to callback functions that return `True` or `False`.
+  This is a dictionary that maps labels of other nodes to conditions, i.e. callback functions that return `True` or `False`.
 These conditions determine whether respective nodes can be visited in the next turn.
   In the example script, we use standard transitions: ``exact_match`` requires the user request to fully match the provided text, while ``true`` always allows a transition.
 However, passing custom callbacks that implement arbitrary logic is also an option.

-* ``start_node`` is the initial node, which contains an empty response and only transfers user to an other node according to the first message user sends.
+* ``start_node`` is the initial node, which contains an empty response and only transfers user to another node according to the first message user sends.
   It transfers user to ``greeting_node`` if user writes text message exactly equal to "Hello!".